The Musculocutaneous Nerve

 This nerve initially enters the deep forearm, but then pierces the deep fascia to become subcutaneous.
 In this region, it can be found in close proximity to the cephalic vein.

-The lateral cutaneous nerve of forearm innervates the skin of the lateral aspect of the forearm.
+The lateral cutaneous nerve of forearm innervates the skin of the anterolateral aspect of the forearm.

 - Sensory functions – loss of sensation over the lateral side of the forearm.